 How to decide if you should refinance

-Paying down a mortgage quicker works best if prepayment penalties are not part of your current loan; prepayment penalties might make your refinancing prohibitively expensive.
-Although prepayment penalties are becoming more uncommon, they still exist and they can vary significantly.
+Paying down a mortgage quicker works best if prepayment penalties aren’t part of your current loan.
+Although prepayment penalties are becoming more uncommon, they still exist and can vary significantly.

-Provided that you aren’t living paycheck to paycheck, earmarking your tax return or any extra funds available to your mortgage often makes sense.
-Simply paying your mortgage biweekly — essentially making one extra mortgage payment a year — can yield a big personal return on investment.
+Provided you aren’t living paycheck to paycheck, earmarking your tax return or any extra funds available to your mortgage often makes sense.
+Simply paying your mortgage biweekly — essentially making one extra mortgage payment per year — can yield a big personal return on investment.

-For example, if the 30-year fixed-rate mortgage on your $380,000-priced home had a 4.625% interest rate and you made biweekly mortgage payments each year, you would reduce your total payment period by about four-and-a-half years and you would save about $45,000 in interest.
+For example, if the 30-year fixed-rate mortgage on a $380,000-priced home had a 4.625% interest rate and you made biweekly mortgage payments each year, you would reduce your total payment period by about four-and-a-half years and you save about $45,000 in interest.

 Consider the new tax reform changes

-Whether you’re refinancing your home loan to cover expenses like a remodeling project or paying for your child’s college education, it’s always a move that should be taken with extreme caution.
+Whether you’re refinancing your home loan to cover expenses like a remodeling project or paying for your child’s college education, it’s a move that should be made with extreme caution.